ROCm/OpenFOAM_HMM/META-INFO/README.md

 - Format is year-month-day, as per `date +%y%m%d`.

-- The first release is by definition unpatched, and thus carries a patch value of `0`.
-If this release were to be patched the following day, the patch level would jump accordingly.
+- The first release can have a patch value of `0` (unpatched = just released) or a patch value corresponding to the release date.

 The patch value is only meaningful together with the api value.
 However, for *development* branches, the patch level should not be